 χ2 = ∑ (O − E)2 / E

 Calculate this formula for each cell, one at a time.
 For example, cell #1 (Male/Full Stop):

 Expected number is: 6.24

 Therefore, (6 – 6.24)2 /6.24 = 0.0092

-Continue doing this for the rest of the cells, and add the final numbers for each cell together for the final Chi Square number.
-There are 6 total cells, so at the end, you should be adding six numbers together for your final Chi Square number.
+Continue doing this for the rest of the cells, and add the final numbers for each cell together to get the final Chi-Square number.
+There are 6 total cells, so at the end, you should be adding six numbers together for your final Chi-Square number.